Lafleur 2017 'oversubscribed', says UK merchant - Decanter

 Lafleur 2017 saw strong demand in the first day of release this week after the Pomerol estate emerged as one of the success stories of a weather-hit Bordeaux Right Bank vintage.

-Justerini & Brooks, the exclusive UK distributor for Lafleur, and one of the UK agents for neighbouring Petrus alongside Corney & Barrow and Berry Bros, saw Bordeaux en primeur demand for Lafleur 2017 exceed supply this week, according to the merchant’s buying director, Giles Burke-Gaffney.
+Justerini & Brooks, one of the UK distributors for Lafleur alongside Armit Wines, and one of the UK agents for neighbouring Petrus alongside Corney & Barrow and Berry Bros, saw Bordeaux en primeur demand for Lafleur 2017 exceed supply this week, according to the merchant’s buying director, Giles Burke-Gaffney.

 ‘Now we’re going to have to look at how we spread it out [among customers],’ he told Decanter.com.